Stephen D. Fantone: Career

 Fantone joined the Polaroid Corporation in September 1978 while pursuing his Ph.D., working as an optical engineer on advancing their core imaging technologies.
 During his time at Polaroid, he founded Optikos Corporation as an engineering consultancy for optical applications.
 While leading the Optikos Corporation, the company launched several metrology systems including LensCheck™ and OpTest® for testing a wide range of lenses as well as the Meridian® systems which offer production or lab testing of small, wide-field cameras.

 From 2012 through 2020, Fantone chaired the board of directors of the Pioneer Institute, a free-market think tank in Massachusetts affiliated with the right-wing State Policy Network.

-His previous board service includes positions at Rofin-Sinar Technologies, Inc. (until its acquisition by Coherent, Inc. in November 2016), Zygo Corporation (until its acquisition by Ametek), and as chairman of Benthos, Inc., an oceanographic and package inspection instrumentation company, from 1996 until its acquisition by Teledyne Technologies, Inc. All of these board positions were served alongside Gary Willis, a relationship that was highlighted by investor group Silver Arrow Capital as one of many potential sources of corporate governance deficiency during a proxy battle at Rofin-Sinar.
-Rofin-Sinar sold to Coherent Corp. before a shareholder vote to nominate new board members could be held.
+His previous board service includes positions at Rofin-Sinar Technologies, Inc. (until its acquisition by Coherent, Inc. in November 2016), Zygo Corporation (until its acquisition by Ametek), and as chairman of Benthos, Inc., an oceanographic and package inspection instrumentation company, from 1996 until its acquisition by Teledyne Technologies, Inc.